Romantic retreat or your worst nightmare?

-It’s a common held view of medical practitioners that in a normal, healthy pregnancy commercial air travel is fine, and the best time to travel is during the second trimester; most women have passed the worst of the morning sickness and the risk of miscarriage significantly decreases after 13 weeks (do note, there is no evidence to support that air travel has any impact on the likelihood of miscarriage).
+It’s a commonly held view of medical practitioners that in a normal, healthy pregnancy commercial air travel is fine, and the best time to travel is during the second trimester; most women have passed the worst of the morning sickness and the risk of miscarriage significantly decreases after 13 weeks (do note, there is no evidence to support that air travel has any impact on the likelihood of miscarriage).

-That being said, at any point in your pregnancy you might need to seek urgent medical help.
+That being said, at any point in your pregnancy, you might need to seek urgent medical help.
 Have a plan in mind if anything is to go wrong; do you know where nearest hospital / clinics are at your destination?
 Can you speak the language or at least learn a few key words related to pregnancy (eg how many weeks you are, bleeding, pain – pointing with a pained expression only gets you so far).
 Take any maternity notes with you to help bring any new doctor up to speed.

 2. Forget remote islands

 Remove the notion of how romantic a tiny little island to yourselves might be (oh I wish!); besides the lack of medical facilities, getting to your remote little island is also a big problem.
-If travelling by boat, speed boats are certainly out of the question even if the motion sickness on a ferry doesn’t get you; but more importantly pregnant women shouldn’t be travelling on small, unpressurised aircraft – see why on my flying while pregnant page.
+If travelling by boat, speed boats are certainly out of the question even if the motion sickness on a ferry doesn’t get you; but more importantly, pregnant women shouldn’t be travelling on small, unpressurised aircraft – see why on my flying while pregnant page.

 3. Help, I’m stranded!